Why Translate Classical Islamic Books?

 Analysis

-It is true that no translation can perfectly reproduce the linguistic density, style, rhetorical nuances or implicit allusions of a classical Arabic text.
-Translation necessarily involves choice, and every choice is a form of interpretation.
+It is true that no translation perfectly reproduces the linguistic density, the style and the implicit allusions of a classical Arabic text.
+Every translation involves a choice, and every choice carries a measure of interpretation.

 05